Silica Gel: One Of The Inorganic Substrate Of Flash Columns

 The basic material of the stationary phase of the flash columns we called substrate is usually divided into three categories: inorganic materials, organic materials, and composite materials.

 However, the stability of silica gel substrates is relatively poor under alkaline conditions.
-Not only that, the presence of hydroxyl groups will cause irreversible adsorption of some substances, especially alkaline substances.
+Not only that, but the presence of hydroxyl groups will also cause irreversible adsorption of some substances, especially alkaline substances.

 The non-specific adsorption or denaturalization of the sample appears in the separation and purification of some biological molecular samples, resulting in the difference of peak deformation of sample elution in the chromatogram and the decrease of sample recovery.